Note: Organizations and Workspaces are available only on the Team plan and above.

 Shared Workspace

-A shared Team Drive where multiple people can view, edit, and run flows together
+A shared Team Drive where multiple people can view, edit, and run workflows together

 Quick Comparison